preactjs/preact-custom-element/README.md

 ### Passing slots as props

 The `register()` function also accepts an optional fourth parameter, an options bag.
 At present, it allows you to opt-in to using shadow DOM for your custom element by setting the `shadow` property to `true`, and if so, you can also specify the encapsulation mode with `mode`, which can be either `'open'` or `'closed'`.
+Additionally, you can enable declarative shadow DOM by setting `serializable` to `true`, which is useful for server-side rendering scenarios.

 When using shadow DOM, you can make use of named `<slot>` elements in your component to forward the custom element's children into specific places in the shadow tree.